borg286/sevtech/README.md

     * Can be used to instantly cut shrubs and leaves for twine and sticks respectively.

-    * Right-click dirt/wood/stone to make a ladder.
+    * Shift-right click dirt/wood/stone to make a ladder.
 Great for animal pens.

         * Takes a random number of tries per block